5.1. Salary Ranges

 The salary ranges for all employees in the bargaining unit are as set forth in the attached Exhibits.
 These Exhibits represent the standard biweekly rate of pay for full-time employment unless the schedule specifically indicates otherwise, and represent the total compensation due employees, except overtime and benefits specifically provided by the Board of Supervisors or by this MOU.
 The rates do not include reimbursement for actual and necessary expenses for traveling, subsistence and general expenses authorized and incurred incident to County employment.

-Effective November 19, 2017, the salary ranges for all classifications in the bargaining unit will increase by at least two percent (2%) and no more than three percent (3%) to be determined by the amount of 2016-2017 fiscal year average of Bureau of Labor Statistics San Francisco Bay Area Consumer Price Index (CPI) for all Urban Wage Earners.
+Effective February 6, 2022, there shall be a cost of living adjustment for all represented classifications that is at least two percent (2%) and no more than four percent (4%), determined by the 2020-21 fiscal year average of Bureau of Labor Statistics San Francisco Bay Area Consumer Price Index (CPI) for all Urban Wage Earners.

 Hours of Service Necessary for Step Increases

 - After completing one thousand and forty (1,040) regular hours of satisfactory service in Step A, and with the appointing authority’s recommendation, employees shall be advanced to the next higher step in the salary schedule.
 If an employee is appointed at a step higher than the first step of the range for the class, the first merit increase shall be after completing two thousand eighty (2,080) regular hours of satisfactory service.